 The notary translation will be the bulk of that amount where the remaining will be spent on the photos and application for your driver’s license.

-The full driver’s license is for folks coming China for work (business, teaching English, etc) or those traveling for more than 3 months with the intention to frequently drive a car.
+The full driver’s license is for folks coming to China for work (business, teaching English, etc) or those traveling for more than 3 months with the intention to frequently drive a car.

 You should also expect to take multiple trips to the DMV before you finally get your hands on your Chinese driver’s license.
+Additionally, you will need to present your foreign driving license as part of the application process.
+If your foreign driving license is not in Chinese, you must provide a translated version along with other identity documents.

 Let’s go over the steps needed to get a full driver’s license in China.
 I gathered all this information from a Chinese website detailing vehicle and traffic regulations all across China.